citp/privacy-policy-historical/h/ha/har/harcourts.co.nz.md

 For the purpose of the GDPR, we are the data controller and any enquiry regarding the collection or processing of your data should be addressed to our Privacy Officer at the contact details below.

-If you would like further information about the way we manage your personal information, or if you have a privacy-related complaint, please contact our Privacy Officer by telephone on [+61 7 3839 3226](tel:+61738393226), by mail at 31 Amy Johnson Place, Eagle Farm, QLD 4009, Australia or by email at [privacy@harcourts.com.au](mailto:privacy@harcourts.com.au).
+If you would like further information about the way we manage your personal information, or if you have a privacy-related complaint, please contact our Privacy Officer by telephone on +64 9 520 5569, by mail at 7-9 Alpers Avenue, Newmarket, Auckland 1023, New Zealand or by email at privacy@harcourts.co.nz.

 ## OFFICE OF THE PRIVACY COMMISSIONER